codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"We don't stumble accidentally into an amazing life.
-It takes decision, a commitment to consistently work on ourselves." - Kamal Ravikant
+"When a man is penalized for honesty he learns to lie." - Criss Jami

 <!-- Powered By zenquotes.io -->
 ```